Karen Arnold-Burger

-Karen Arnold-Burger (born 1957) is the Chief Judge of the Kansas Court of Appeals.
+Karen Arnold-Burger (born 1957) is a judge of the Kansas Court of Appeals.

 Education and legal career

 Arnold-Burger received her bachelor's degrees from the University of Kansas in 1978 and her Juris Doctor from the University of Kansas School of Law in 1981.
 Arnold-Burger served as First Assistant City Attorney for the City of Overland Park before accepting a position as an Assistant United States Attorney in Kansas City, Kansas.
 She was appointed to the Overland Park Municipal Court in 1991, and was appointed Presiding Judge of that court in 1996.

 Appointment to Kansas Court of Appeals

 Arnold-Burger was one of three nominees recommended for a seat on the Kansas Court of Appeals.
 She was appointed to the court by Governor Mark Parkinson on January 6, 2011 to the seat vacated by former Chief Judge Gary W. Rulon and was sworn in on March 4, 2011.
 Arnold-Burger was retained on November 6, 2012, and again on November 8, 2016.
 Her current four-year term expires on January 10, 2021.

 She was selected by the Kansas Supreme Court as chief judge of the court of appeals for a four-year term beginning in January 2017.